 4c GF flour

 Mix ingredients together.
 Knead with a kneading blade or by hand for about 3 mins.
 Place into buttered loaf pan and allow to rise for an hour.
+Do not knead it before placing it in the oven.
 Bake at 350 for about an hour.

 To fry potatoes (hashbrowns), peel, rinse, and finally grate one to two potatoes per person.
 Drop a handful of the grated potatoes in hot oil in the shape of a pancake.
 Press it down flat with a pancake turner.
 When the bottom of the cake is brown, flip to cook the other side.
 Serve with ketchup or fried eggs.